-Seattle musician creates modern parody of ‘We Didn’t Start the Fire’ using hipster words
+After Seattle Times alert flub inspires jokes on Reddit, Seattle musician creates hipster parody of ‘We Didn’t Start the Fire’

 [Verse 3/4]

-Normcore intelligentsia / Shabby direct trade chia / Cardigan bahn mi / Vexillologist ennui
+Normcore intelligentsia / Shabby direct trade chia / Cardigan, bahn mi / Vexillologist ennui

-Trust fund kinfolk TBH / Copper mug readymade / Quinoa cleanse gentrify / Shoreditch chicharron lo-fi
+Trust fund kinfolk TBH / Copper mug, readymade / Quinoa cleanse, gentrify / Shoreditch chicharron lo-fi

-DIY retro kitsch / Kickstarter kale chips / Direct trade chillwave / Vaporcore chambray
+DIY retro kitsch / Kickstarter, kale chips / Direct trade, chillwave / Vaporcore chambray

-Try-hard AF ethical vice / Small-batch bicycle rights / Polaroid 8-bit mixtape / Post-ironic hella cray
+Try-hard AF ethical vice / Small-batch bicycle rights / Polaroid 8-bit mixtape / Post-ironic, hella cray

 [Chorus]